shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Henry sat on the edge of the bed, Holly lying on her pillow in pajamas.
 She had remembered, thank goodness, to take her shoes off before climbing in.

 "I was thinking of something just now, Poppet.
-Do you suppose that the song you heard on the radio was Stephie's climbing song?"
+Do you suppose that the song you heard on the radio was Penny's climbing song?"

 "Perhaps.
 Or maybe it was just another song, with the same tune."